 To recap, a business process is a set of steps performed by an individual or a group of individuals to achieve a goal.
 A workflow is a set of instructions for executing these steps, frequently relying on automation to reduce errors.

 Starting with the approval process through to resource management and supplier contracts, business processes and workflows can streamline projects.
-After all, teams want to get to work quickly and shouldn’t have to re-invent the wheel for every project task!
+After all, teams want to get to work quickly and shouldn’t have to reinvent the wheel for every project task!

 If you are consistently struggling to deliver project outcomes, take a look at the supporting business processes and workflows.

 It’s about creating the right environment for your projects.
+Need expert guidance on workflow automation?
+Contact BrightWork and let us assist your team.